LUCompSoc/constitution/README.md

 1. A Project may be initiated by the Executive at any time.
 2. Every project must have a Director appointed by a majority of the Board at all times.
 3. The Executive may remove any director by unanimous vote at any time.
 Any project that lacks both a director, acting or full, and members shall automatically be defunct.
-4. Any Project may choose to create by-laws specifying their membership or policies at any time using the same methods used to create the Society's bylaws, with the director of the project acting as the President and half the membership of the Project being a quorum.
+4. Any Project may choose to create by-laws specifying their membership or policies at any time using the same methods used to create the Society's by-laws, with the director of the project acting as the President and half the membership of the Project being a quorum.
-5. A majority of the Board may veto any bylaw of any committee, but they may not make bylaws for a committee on their own.
+5. A majority of the Board may veto any by-law of any committee, but they may not make by-laws for a committee on their own.
 6. The Executive may also appoint members as general directors for specific purposes or missions that do not require projects, such as alumni relations, publicity and recruitment, or whatever other tasks the Executive deems necessary for the good of the Society.

 ## Provisions

 1. Any complaints about the running or operations of the Society should initially be discussed with the President and then follow the procedures set out in bye-law D10 of the Union Constitution.
-Please do not hestitate to contact us directly with any inquiries.
+Please do not hesitate to contact us directly with any inquiries.
 2. The whole or any part of this constitution may be altered, amended or deleted at any GM or at the AGM.
 Any changes shall require a qualified majority.
 3. The Society may be dissolved at an AGM, provided that at least 21 days' notice of the intention to dissolve the Society has been given to the official mailing list.
 At least two thirds of the votes cast must be in favour of the motion for Dissolution for it to be effective.
 4. In the event of the dissolution of the society, its assets shall be given to the University society with the most similar interests, as determined by the final GM.